f5devcentral/f5-agility-labs-firewall/docs/class2/module2/lab4.rst

 **Anyone can create a firewall rule, but who is the person that removes the unneccesary ones?**

 Take a few minutes to inspect the other reports.
-Only the Enforced Rules wiill contain data
+Only the Enforced Rules will contain data

 **Navigation** Security > Reporting > Network